Devuan Jessie (beta) on a Raspberry Pi 2 as LAN router with WiFi uplink.

 over_voltage=0

-defaults to the governor ondemand, it can be explicitely defined or changed by creating the following file; avilable governors are listed in /sys/devices/system/cpu/cpu0/cpufreq/scaling_available_governors
+Although cpufrequtils defaults to the governor ondemand, it can be explicitely defined or changed by creating the following file; avilable governors are listed in /sys/devices/system/cpu/cpu0/cpufreq/scaling_available_governors.

 ### File: /etc/default/cpufrequtils